5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 For testing purposes we have provided a `1` as left argument, which enforces error trapping even in a development environment.
 In the following line we break the program with a full stop.

 When you now call `#.MyApp.StartFromCmdLine ''` then the error is caught.
 Of course no logging will take place but it will still try to save the crash files.
-Since no better place is known it will try to create the folder `Errors` as a sibling of the DYAPP (or the stand-alone EXE).
-Whether that will be successful depends on where the program was installed.
-In `%CommonProgramFiles(x86)%` and `%CommonProgramFiles%` it won't work due to the lack of rights.
+Since no better place is known it will try to create a folder `MyApp\Errors` in `%LOCALAPPDATA%`.

-In short: whether it makes sense to catch errors that early depends on your environment.

-Make sure you remove the line with the full stop from `MyApp.StartFromCmdLine` and also remove the `1` provided as left argument to `HandleError.SetTrap`.
+You can try this now but make sure that when you are ready you remove the line with the full stop from `MyApp.StartFromCmdLine` and also remove the `1` provided as left argument to `HandleError.SetTrap`.

 ## HandleError in detail